gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 🟡 Audio capture mistake (first 0.2 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behavior).

-🔴 HF export not complete ´, including HF.
+🔴 HF dataset push to HF spaces to be implemented in the future.

 # Synthetic Speech Dataset Generator (SpeechGen)